 This catches AWS access keys, API keys with common prefixes, and GitHub tokens before they get committed.

-The most powerful workflow hook — automatically runs relevant tests when Claude modifies source files.
+The most powerful workflow hook.
+It automatically runs relevant tests when Claude modifies source files.

 .claude/hooks/auto-test.sh